Updated on December 16th, 2022

 While Massachusetts courts of law generally disapprove of non-compete agreements, the state has adopted the Massachusetts Noncompetition Agreement Act (MNAA) that asserts NCAs are enforceable as long as they are reasonable.
-The act outlines a number of requirements and stipulations to which courts can refer to ensure the agreement between employer and employee is equitable.

 - Adhere to the specific time and geographical restrictions and consideration conditions outlined below.

-- Cannot conflict with public policy.
+- Not conflict with public policy.

 - During employment.
 If the employee is already working for the employer, an NCA must be presented at least ten (10) days before the effective date of the agreement and it must be in conjunction with fair consideration aside from continued employment.